mellowish/PEGS-NIEHS/README.md

 # PEGS-NIEHS

-## File Names and Descriptions
+## File Names and Descriptions  ##
 ############## ____________________________ ##############

+# Primary contributors: Melissa Lowe and Kyle messier

 # ACAG_ANNUAL_WGET.sh  | simple sh to extract files from website - written by Kyle Messier

 #ACAG_maps.R  | use merged data to make maps of ACAG and CACES estimates at geocoded locations